 What does QA mean in software testing?

-Quality Assurance (QA) in software testing is defined as a procedure to ensure the quality of a product or service meeting the specifications set by the organisation.
+Quality Assurance (QA) in software testing is defined as a procedure to ensure the quality of a product or service meeting the specifications set by the organization.
 QA enhances the software development process and makes it efficient and effective as per quality standards defined for software products.
 Quality Assurance is also called Quality Assurance Testing.

 Importance of Quality Assurance